RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 _In articles, there are sometime columns.
 At the end of each column use the `<cb/>` self-closing element with the `@n` attribute and attribute-value matching the number of column break it is.
 Column numbering should be based on the article as a whole rather than individual pages._
 `<cb n="#"/>`

 _note: When transcribing a text we have made the decision as a project to remove line break hyphenation.
 Therefore, if a word in the print rendition of a text is hyphenated because there was not enough room in the print rendition to fit the entire word on a single line simply remove the hyphenation. **When a word is split over a page break/beginning - `<pb/>` take the second part of the word (after the hyphenation) and paste it directly after the first part of the word (removing the hyphenation) and then proceed with the `<pb>` encoding.**_

-_To clarify --- When a text is just one page long then the following needs included as the first element within the div @type="original" **ONLY**: `<pb facs="http://lilielbe.org/media/letters/0000-00-00ThomsenHoyer.jpg"/>` with the facs attribute linking to the appropriate facsimile image in the media library
-BUT if there are multiple pages in a text then the pb elements in the div @type="original" should look like this: `<pb facs="http://lilielbe.org/media/letters/1931-06-16ElbeGarland02.jpg" style="page" n="1"/>` with the n attribute changing with the page number and the facs attribute linking to the appropriate facsimile image in the media library then in the div @type="translation" the pb elements should look like this:  `<pb style="page" n="1"/>` with the n attribute changing with the page number_

 ### Figures, Photos, Illustrations, Images
 _note: In the main editions we have assigned image XML:IDs so that if an image is referenced anywhere else in the document we can link such instances by providing a corresp attribute value containing the XML:ID preceded by a hashtag (like this: `<p corresp=”#i00>Reference to image.</p>`).
 When assigning an XML:ID for images start with `i` which stands for image.
 Follow this with a two digit representation of the number image in the parent text; So the first image would be `i01`._ See example below.